jgnunes/data_scientist_with_python/README.md

 # data_scientist_with_python
-Material on my studies following "Data Scientist with Python" career track from Datacamp
+Material on my studies following the *Data Scientist with Python* career track from Datacamp